 As an example, a service provider offering virtualization and productivity application solutions to a set of companies in the engineering space, may also want to offer similar hosted licensing solutions to companies in the legal vertical.
 The use of applications may have similarities (with the need to access productivity applications and files from remote areas), but there will be education needed to explain features, benefits and ROI for uses specific to legal professionals.

 What’s more, the DXC SLMS Hosting team can analyze your current portfolio of licenses and consult on the best ways to expand your portfolio into new markets to maximize cost savings and profit potential, while remaining in compliance.

 The new market that you are exploring, is it already dominated by a well-known competitor brand?
 If so, your strategies must involve fresh new ideas to capture an already-taken customer base.
 This can be achieved by providing additional worth to your product, such as add-on services, but the return on such investments must be thoroughly calculated.

-The next stage to development of a new market is the timing of service launch.
-To increase the chances of success, a well planned roll-out of your offerings is very helpful.
+The next stage to the development of a vertical market approach is the timing of service launch.
+To increase the chances of success, a well-planned roll-out of your offerings is very helpful.
 Discuss with your team when customers are most likely to be ready for implementing your product into the market.
-Analyze how well your competitors are faring and at what times is the market most receptive for new players.
+Analyze how well your competitors are faring and at what times the market is most receptive for new players.
 A good example here would be an expansion into the accounting market.
 Knowing most accountants are busiest during the first quarter for tax season, it might be wise to be in sales mode during Q2, with integrations of database or productivity software and applications planned for Q3 and Q4 so they are up and ready for the following tax season.

 Execute The Plan – Like A Pro